huntdatacenter/docs/docs/working-in-your-lab/technical-tools/mobaxterm.md

 ### 3.2 Generate SSH key in local terminal

-If you opened local terminal, you should see similar window:
+When you click "Start local terminal", you should see a window similar to this:

 ![Local terminal](./images/mobaxterm_local_terminal.png)

-Check if you already have ssh keys from before by running this command:
+Before you start, check if you already have a ssh keys in place by running this command:

 ```bash
 cat "${USERPROFILE}/.ssh/id_rsa.pub"
 ```

+If the above command prints several rows of random letters on the screen, you already have a ssh keys that can be used.
+Jump to section 3.3.

-If previous command printed error message (No such file or directory) or there was no output it means that you probably have not created your ssh key yet and you can continue with the next steps.
+If the above command print error message (No such file or directory) or there was no output, you probably don't have your ssh key yet.
+Continue with the folloing steps:

-Before creating SSH key we make sure that your .ssh directory exists:
+First, before creating your new SSH key make sure that your .ssh directory exists:

 ```bash
 mkdir -p "${USERPROFILE}/.ssh"
 ```

-Now we can create SSH key:
+Then, create your new SSH key:

 ```bash
 ssh-keygen -b 4096 -t rsa -f "${USERPROFILE}/.ssh/id_rsa" -q -N ""